A guide by Acely

-Convert your ACT composite score to an equivalent SAT total (400–1600), or your SAT score to an ACT composite.
-Use the official College Board and ACT concordance below, then look up score ranges for colleges you care about.
+Convert your ACT composite score to an equivalent SAT total (400–1600), or your SAT score to an ACT composite, using the official concordance tables published by College Board and ACT below.

 Acely ACT vs SAT score conversion chart graphic with an illustration of a pencil writing on a notepad

-You can convert ACT scores to SAT scores (and vice versa) using the official concordance from the College Board and ACT.
-The table maps equivalent percentile ranks so colleges can compare applicants who took different tests.
+You can convert ACT scores to SAT scores (and vice versa) using the official concordance tables from the College Board and ACT.
+The concordance maps equivalent percentile ranks so colleges can compare applicants who took different standardized tests.
 Use the calculator below, then scroll to the full conversion table.

 ACT to SAT score calculator